‘Spatial AI for Robotics’ with Prof Andrew Davison – 1st Annual Azad Ayub Lecture

 *The Azad Ayub Lecture

 Azad Ayub has been a sustaining benefactor of Friends of Imperial College as well as an active Member and Trustee.
-In order to honour his vital support and generosity, Friends will launch the annual Azad Ayub Lecture in December 2025.
+In order to honour his vital support and generosity, Friends launched the annual Azad Ayub Lecture in December 2025.
 Azad is himself an engineering alumnus at Imperial, so it is fitting for research in the engineering faculty to feature on the inaugural event.